nphiukhao/findpets-client/README.md

-# Petful Adoption Client App
+# Find Pets Adoption App

-Petful adoption is a first come first serve pet adoptation app.
+Find Pets adoption is a first come first serve pet adoptation app.
 Users create an account, and will be placed in a line.
 Adoptation listings are populated one at a time, when users are at the front of the line, they will only able to select either the next cat or dog.

 ## Details